 Company History

 It makes sense that shipyards and shipbuilders gravitate to coastal cities like Westport, Washington.
 After all, that’s where the water is, right?
-But, no one could have predicted when Westport Yard began constructing commercial fishing boats and passenger ferries in 1964 that it would become the largest yacht builder by size and volume in North America, and among the largest in the world.
-Westport Yards was pioneer of composite yacht construction for larger yachts.
+But, no one could have predicted when Westport Yard began constructing commercial fishing boats and passenger ferries in 1964 that it would become the largest yacht builder in North America both by size and volume, and among the largest in the world.
+Westport Yards was a pioneer of composite construction for larger yachts.
+Today, built on decades of experience, Westport shipyard builds yachts seen all over the world with many used Westport yachts offering great resale value.
+With a sales a service location located in the yachting capital of Fort Lauderdale, Westport Yachts brings their decades of experience to the doorstep of yacht enthusiasts.

 The yard started out building commercial fishing vessels and fast commuter ferries, but then shifted focus to building larger production mega yachts toward the end of the ‘70s.
 Westport Yachts built more than 170 fishing boats from 1964 to the early ‘80s, many of which are still on the water today.
 When the demand for fishing boats started to decline, Westport turned to building components for other yards and then began constructing series-built luxury yachts for itself.

-Today, Westport is the largest yacht builder in the United States with one of the most respected names in the industry.
-One of their most popular models is the Westport 112, while newer models include the new Westport 117, and the Westport W172.
-Other models include the popular Westport 130, 164, and the 125.
-The company not only focuses on new yacht construction, but has its own charter and brokerage house as well.
+Today, Westport is the largest yacht builder in North America with one of the most respected names in the industry.
+One of their most popular models is the Westport 112 yacht, while newer models include the new Westport 117 yacht, and the Westport W172.
+Other models include the popular 130 Westport yacht, Westport 164 yacht, and the Westport 125 yacht.
+The company not only focuses on new yacht composite construction, but has its own charter and brokerage house as well.

 Getting On Everyone’s Radar

-Today, Westport Yachts has handcrafted more than 100 mega yachts ranging in length from 85 to 172 feet, and has 354,000 square feet of enclosed facilities, including cabinet and upholstery shops, in Westport and Port Angeles, Washington.
+Today, the Westport Yachts shipyard has handcrafted more than 100 mega yachts ranging in length from 85 to 172 feet, and has 354,000 square feet of enclosed facilities, including cabinet and upholstery shops, in Westport and Port Angeles, Washington, and a service and sales center in Fort Lauderdale.

 Process always comes first